Bloopers©, Goofs, Mistakes

 A spider web in the mine is floating, not attached to anything on one side.
 Is it a fake placed there by the villains for atmosphere?

-The rope Don ties around his waist has three ends, one at the top of the pit, and two visible at the knot.
+The hanging rope Don ties around his waist has three ends, one at the top of the pit, and two visible at the knot.
 Did it break?

 Scooby-Doo Meets Laurel and Hardy